Developing Workforce with Mathematical Modeling Skills: Case Study: Preparation of Data-Driven Mathematical Scientists for the Workforce

-Having grant funding (award number DUE-1356397) for STEM majors was essential while enhancing enrollment in preliminary versions of a Mathematical Modeling minor at ETSU.
+Having grant funding (award number DUE-1356397) for STEM majors was essential while boosting enrollment in a modeling-enhanced mathematics minor at ETSU.
 It successfully compounded institutional benefits in five areas: recruitment, retention, internships, graduation, and employment.
-Data driven mathematics were promoted with modeling at the helm, and they inspired the ideas that we humbly convey here.
+Data-driven mathematics were promoted with modeling at the helm, and they inspired the ideas that we share here.
 In the next section, we close with some concluding remarks.